BrendelGroup/AEGeAn/docs/install.rst

 In principle, AEGeAn should compile and run on any POSIX-compliant UNIX system (Linux, Mac OS X, Cygwin), although in practice, it has only been tested on Linux and Mac systems.
 Native Windows support is not anticipated any time soon.

-We have made an effort to minimize dependency on external software, but compiling and installing does require a few prerequisites.
+We have made an effort to minimize dependency on external software.
+Aside from the GenomeTools library (which is included in the AEGeAn source code distribution), compiling and installing AEGeAn requires only GNU make and a C compiler.

-* common UNIX tools for building software: specifically, GNU make and a C compiler with OpenMP support
-* GenomeTools library (see http://genometools.org/ for download and installation instructions)

-While not a strict requirement, fully leveraging the graphics capabilities provided by AEGeAn requires that the system also have an installation of the Cairo graphics library (see the GenomeTools documentation).
+While not a strict requirement, fully leveraging the graphics capabilities provided by AEGeAn (through GenomeTools) requires that the system also have an installation of the Cairo graphics library (see "`Appendix: system setup`_" for platform-specific installation instructions).

 Downloading